 One of the things I’ve seen the most in writer’s forums is confusion about the type of gun vs. the type of round.
 I’d like to hit that part first.

 A 9mm Parabellum has no idea whether it’s begin fired from a Glock, a single shot Contender, or an MP5 submachine gun.
-When people ask for a powerful handgun, someone almost always bring up a Glock, but never mentions the caliber.
+When people ask for a powerful handgun, someone almost always brings up a Glock, but never mentions the caliber.
 This is a danger sign.
 Don’t listen to these people.

 There is no real difference in power between the Desert Eagle in .44 magnum and the Smith and Wesson revolver Dirty Harry used to teach basic math in 1971.
 If they have the same powder charge and the same bullet, they will have basically the same effects.

 Caliber is the measure of the outside diameter of the bullet, and it’s the NUMBER ONE area where a crime writer can mess up a detail.
 This is especially true for a police procedural style story.
 When the medical examiner digs the bullet out of the victim, and says it was a .38, he’s guessing.
 There is no way to tell the difference between a 38 and a 357 by looking at the bullet alone.
 For that matter, it could also be a .357 Sig, which a pistol round that has a bottle shape like a rifle round.
 The same goes for all variants of the 9mm family.
 9mm Parabellum (9X19), 380 auto (9X17), 9mm Makarov (9X18), and 9x21 can all fire the exact same bullet.
 It gets worse.